Samridh309/Flight-Price-Prediction-Using-XGBoost/README.md

-# ✈️ Flight Price Prediction Using XGBoost
+# ✈️ Flight Price Prediction

 This project uses machine learning techniques—specifically, the Gradient Boosting Regressor (with scikit-learn) and a user-friendly Gradio interface—to predict the price of flights based on various features such as airline, source/destination, departure/arrival time, stops, class, duration, and days left to departure.